-Credit Risk: Physical risks may also impact the credit risk of both Genworth's and Enact's investment portfolios, if extreme weather events impact the facilities of companies we hold.
+Credit Risk: Physical Risks may also impact the credit risk of both Genworth's and Enact's investment portfolios.
+Extreme weather could impact the physical assets and/or activities of companies in which we invest.
+Further, extreme weather may impact the underlying property values of our real estate investment portfolio.